godfreyowidi/PierreSweetSavory_Treats/README.md

 _Copy and paste either of the above in the browser to experience the splash page_

+_As a guest user, you will not be able to create, view list, edit or delete treats and flavors._

 _Click on either *See all Treats* or *See all Flavor* on the splash page_

 _You will be taken to a *Login* or *Register* page where you will provide your credential for authentication_

+_As a logged in user, you will be able to create, view list, edit and delete treats and flavors.
+You will also be able to add flavors to treats and also delete flavors from individual treats_

 _You can follow along and add a treat and then also add flavors to it._